carlosperez1997/mwc2022/README.md

 And the second part, consisted on developing a predictive model that enables to know the type of segement each client belongs to as a function of the predictive variables.

-The final model achieves a F1 score of 0.8422 in train and 0.7000 in test.
+The final model achieves a macro F1 score of 0.8422 in train and 0.7000 in test.

 Looking forward how good it performs in the validation set.
 Building the model has been definetely a challenge (a model with a 0.70 score seems not enough for me)